subsquid/docs/CONTRIBUTING.md

    ![RPC proxy tab](./overview-rpc-page.png)
    ```

-3. Indent code examples with two spaces wherever possible.
-Exceptions can be made when indenting the code that way impair readability for noticeable fraction of users, e.g. in Python code.
+3. Indent code examples with two spaces whenever possible.
+Exceptions can be made when indenting the code that way can impair readability for a noticeable fraction of users, e.g. in Python code.

-### Run pre-flight checks
+### Run the pre-flight checks

 1. If you move any pages around, make sure you have added any appropriate redirects to `./redirectRules.js`.